History of the Jews in Sweden: 20th century

-Holocaust
+The Holocaust

 During the pre-war years of Hitler's power (1933 to 1939), some 3,000 Jews migrated to Sweden to escape Nazi persecution.
 Because Sweden was officially neutral during World War Two, it helped facilitate the rescue of relatively many Jews from Norway and Denmark: in 1942, 900 Norwegian Jews were given asylum from Nazi persecution in their home country, and, most importantly of all, almost the entire Danish Jewish community, some 8,000 people, was transported to Sweden in October 1943 (see Rescue of the Danish Jews).
 Swedish diplomat Raoul Wallenberg also saved thousands of Hungarian Jews in Budapest by providing them with "protective passports".
 He also rented thirty-two buildings, funded by the United States, and declared them Swedish diplomatic facilities, thus bringing them under protection of diplomatic immunity.

 On the other hand, German companies were allowed to fire Jewish employees in Sweden.
 Also, Swedish immigration policy during the 1930s was restrictive against admitting Jewish refugees trying to escape the Nazi terror and mass murder into Sweden, before the deportations of Norwegian Jews began in 1942.
 Jewish refugees may have been discriminated against by the immigration authorities compared to other refugees.
 At the end of the war and in the post-Holocaust debate Swedish politicians and officials defended their previous restrictive policy toward Jewish immigration by referring to the Jewish minority in the country, claiming that the Stockholm Jewish Community or "certain Jewish circles" had been even more restrictive than the Swedish state.

 During the last few weeks of the war and after liberation the Swedish Red Cross undertook a program, known as the White Buses, aimed to rescue Scandinavian concentration camp inmates.
 After negotiations led by Count Folke Bernadotte some 15,000 inmates were evacuated in the last months of the war – half of them Scandinavians, including 423 Danish Jews.
 In addition to the White Buses a train with some 2,000 female inmates, 960 of them Jewish, arrived in Padborg, Denmark, on May 2, and then further transported to Copenhagen and Malmö, Sweden.

 In the years after World War II, many Jewish refugees from the Baltic countries, Romania and Poland moved to Sweden.
 Following the war, the Jewish population of Stockholm alone was 7,000 including children.
 For example, the cartoonist Art Spiegelman was born in Stockholm, where his father Vladek Spiegelman had moved after surviving a concentration camp.
 In the following decades, more waves of Jewish refugees came from Hungary in 1956 and 1968 who had fled the Communist government.
 More refugees came then from Poland between 1968 and 1970.
 Between 1945 and 1970, the Jewish population of Sweden doubled.

 One of the last prohibitions against Jews in Sweden – that Jews could not hold political office – was not removed until 1951.